Mack TerraPro

 The Mack TerraPro is a series of heavy duty (Class 8) and severe service trucks built by Mack Trucks.
 They are a forward control cab-over-engine type, where the driver sits in front of the axle.
 A flat front has two large windshields.
 A spotting feature is small notches in the lower inside of the windshields.
 It is used in refuse service and for construction concrete pumps.

-A variant, the TerraPro Low Entry, with the cab mounted very low and forward, was renamed Mack LR in 2018.
+A variant, the TerraPro Low Entry, with the cab mounted very low and forward, was replaced by the Mack LR in 2018.

 Design

 The TerraPro is a forward control cab-over-engine with a low cab in front of the axle.
 This allows very tight turning radius for the overall length of the truck.
 The low cab also lets a boom operate over it.
 There is an available right-side driving position.
 Commonly a 6x4 (3 axles, 2 powered) tandem steer front and extra lift axles are available.
 Total loaded weight can be up to 81,000 lb on three or more axles.

 Advanced electronics are used for engine, chassis, and body controls, as well as maintenance.
 All trucks have ABS.
 Rear-view cameras are often fitted.

 Mack builds their own major components (engines, transmissions, axles, and suspensions) and promotes an integrated design.
 Most vendor components are also available but engine choice is very limited.